Updated August 2026

 When to apply moisturizer to combination skin (timing matters)

 Combination skin responds differently to moisturizer timing than other skin types.
-The protocol that produced best results in our testing: AM routine: Apply moisturizer to slightly damp skin (within 60 seconds of cleansing).
+A sensible application protocol: AM routine: Apply moisturizer to slightly damp skin (within 60 seconds of cleansing).
 Damp skin locks in 3x more hydration.
 Use a pea-sized amount for the entire face.
 Pat (don't rub) into dry zones first, then lightly press into T-zone.
 Wait 2-3 minutes before applying sunscreen.
 PM routine: Same technique but heavier application acceptable.
 Combination skin tolerates more moisture overnight because no sebum production during sleep.
 Critical: don't apply moisturizer to wet (dripping) skin — that's not 'damp,' it's diluted and reduces effectiveness.
 The 60-second window after cleansing is the sweet spot.
 Track hydration improvements with AI skin analysis (FaceCutie free at app.facecutie.com) to verify your moisturizer is performing for your specific skin.

 FREE AI Skin Analysis